buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ```
 The min free sulfur dioxide value is 9.0 mg/dm^3, the max is 440.0 mg/dm^3.
 As per the comment made above, it seems the 440 mg/dm^3 is an outlier.

-The below shows a histogram and summary metrics exluding observations where free sulfure dioxide is greater than 300 mg/dm^3.
+The below shows a histogram and summary metrics excluding observations where free sulfur dioxide is greater than 300 mg/dm^3.
 ![](figure/unnamed-chunk-12-1.png)

 ```